open-policy-agent/gatekeeper/website/docs/pubsub-driver-walkthrough.md

 ---
 id: pubsub-driver
-title: Pubsub Interface/Driver walk through
+title: Pubsub Interface/Driver walkthrough
 ---

 This guide provides an overview of the pubsub interface, including details on its structure and functionality.
-Additionally, it offers instructions on adding a new driver and utilizing providers other than Dapr.
+Additionally, it offers instructions on adding a new driver and utilizing providers other than the default provider Dapr.

-## Pubsub interface and Driver walk through
+## Pubsub interface and Driver walkthrough

 Pubsub's connection interface looks like
 ```